ember-learn/super-rentals-tutorial/src/chapters/11-route-params.md

 git add app/components/rental.hbs
 ```

 Let's see this in action.
-If we go back to our browser and refresh the page, we should see our links, and they have URLs.
-But something isn't quite right yet!
+If we go back to our browser and refresh the page, we should see our links, but something isn't quite right yet!

 ```run:screenshot width=1024 retina=true filename=broken-links.png alt="Broken links"
 visit http://localhost:4200/